i

 In September 2023, sixteen human rights organisations sent a letter to the Administrative Council of the City of Geneva requesting them to positively consider the installation of a statue paying tribute to Cao Shunli, marking the ten-year anniversary of her death.

-At the same time, six of these organisations commissioned a bust of Cao Shunli from Czech artist Marie Seborova, which will be unveiled on 14 March 2024.
+At the same time, six of these organisations commissioned a bust of Cao Shunli from Czech artist Marie Seborova, which was unveiled on 14 March 2024 (to relive this moving event watch the recording below).

 On 16 April 2024, ISHR delivered more than 1000 signatures gathered online and in person calling on Geneva authorities to accept that the bust be made into a permanent memorial.